smoonlee/oh-my-posh-profile/readme.md

 ## Windows Terminal Nerd Font

 Nerd Fonts patches developer targeted fonts with a high number of glyphs (icons).
-Specifically to add a high number of extra glyphs from popular ‘iconic fonts’
+Specifically to add a high number of extra glyphs from popular 'iconic fonts'
 You can get yours here: [Nerd Font](https://www.nerdfonts.com/font-downloads)

 Using the `New-OhMyPoshProfile.ps1` it will auto install the `Cascadia Code` Font. \